 She is a board member of the Philadelphia Orthopaedic Society, and a Diplomate of the American Board of Orthopaedic Surgery.
 She is also an active member of the American Orthopaedic Association, Musculoskeletal Tumor Society, Ruth Jackson Orthopaedic Society, New Jersey Orthopaedic Society, and Eastern Orthopaedic Association.

-Matthew T. Kleiner, MD is a fellowship-trained Orthopaedic Sports Medicine Surgeon in the Department of Orthopaedic Surgery at Cooper University Hospital and Assistant Professor of Orthopaedic Surgery at Cooper Medical School of Rowan University.
+Matthew T. Kleiner, MD is a fellowship-trained Orthopaedic Sports Medicine Surgeon in the Department of Orthopaedic Surgery at Cooper University Hospital and Associate Professor of Orthopaedic Surgery at Cooper Medical School of Rowan University.

 He is a graduate of Boston College and then went on to medical school at Temple University School of Medicine.
 He stayed at Temple to complete his orthopaedic residency in the Department of Orthopaedic Surgery and Sports Medicine at Temple University Hospital.
 Following residency, he pursued a fellowship in Orthopaedic Sports Medicine at the University of Southern California in Los Angeles.
 At both Temple and USC, Dr. Kleiner assisted in the care of Division 1 athletes and learned from true leaders in the field of orthopaedic sports medicine.

 After fellowship, Dr. Kleiner practiced in Southern California before returning to the East Coast to join the team at Cooper.
 Dr. Kleiner is a board-certified orthopaedic surgeon and is a member of the American Academy of Orthopaedic Surgeons, the Arthroscopy Association of North America and the American Orthopaedic Society for Sports Medicine.
 He greatly enjoys being involved in the training of residents and medical students and is actively involved in research, with several publications to his credit.